phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: NULL

-    Path to the cert file when using SSL for connecting to the MySQL server.
+    Path to the client certificate file when using SSL for connecting to the MySQL server.
+This is used to authenticate the client to the server.

     .. seealso::

-        :ref:`example-google-ssl`
+        :ref:`ssl`,
+        :ref:`example-google-ssl`,
         :config:option:`$cfg['Servers'][$i]['ssl']`,
         :config:option:`$cfg['Servers'][$i]['ssl_key']`,
         :config:option:`$cfg['Servers'][$i]['ssl_ca']`,